xrdocs/ncs5500/_tutorials/y-1564-sadt-nc5x-part1.md

 - Passive Measurement Mode:
 _Here the DUT measures the traffic received on the service interface in order to verify the proper service configuration.
 This mode is not available in NCS 500 and NCS 5500 products._
 - Two way statistics collection Mode:
 _In this mode, traffic generation and  all measurements are done locally on the DUT.
 Traffic is looped back on the far end after MAC swap.
-Based on the return traffic this mode calculates various statistic like throughput, loss etc. For this mode, the remote end needs to be properly configured to loopback the traffic sent towards it.
+Based on the return traffic this mode calculates various statistics like throughput, loss etc. For this mode, the remote end needs to be properly configured to loopback the traffic sent towards it.
 The Y.1564 implementation on NCS 500 and NCS 5500 routers implements the two-way mode._

 The direction of Traffic Generation can be internal or external.
 In internal mode the traffic is generated at the UNI and forwarded towards the network (via the service).
 In external mode traffic is sent out of the interface.